wqrena/datasciencecoursera/codebook.md

 The submited dataset (daaset name: data_less) is a tidy dataset including 10299 rows and 81 columns.
 Each row is a record to record a series of measurements.

-Here is the  descrition of all the columns.
+Here is the  description of all the columns.

 ID: the original sequential record number.
 This variable was used as an unique link ID to merge datasets.
 SUBJECT: the subject who paticipate the experiment.